jenkins-x/jx-docs/content/en/v3/admin/guides/jenkins/getting-started.md

 When you import projects or create quickstarts with the above approach, your projects get added to the jenkins server you choose in  `.jx/gitops/source-config.yaml`.

-Then during the [boot job](/v3/about/how-it-works/#boot-job) Jenkins X will create a [Jenkins Job DSL script](https://plugins.jenkins.io/job-dsl/) for each project in your `.jx/gitops/source-config.yaml` file for each Jenkins server.
+Then during the [boot job](/v3/about/how-it-works/#boot-job) JayeX will create a [Jenkins Job DSL script](https://plugins.jenkins.io/job-dsl/) for each project in your `.jx/gitops/source-config.yaml` file for each Jenkins server.

 The Job DSL scripts are generated in the file `helmfiles/myjenkins/job-values.yaml` which is then passed into the [Jenkins helm chart](https://github.com/jenkinsci/helm-charts) via the `values:` item in the `helmfiles/myjenkins/helmfile.yaml`